 The Heinen tannery has around 100 employees, making it Europe’s largest producer of upper leather for technical footwear.
 In addition, it remains a family-owned company.
 Josef Heinen and his descendants have been tanning leather in Wegberg, North Rhine-Westphalia, Germany (near the border with the Netherlands) using traditional techniques for over 100 years.
 But Heinen does more than just rely on tradition.
 The market-leading tannery is constantly introducing innovative methods. (–> Further reading: How leather is made)

 Heinen creates leather in a high-quality, sustainable manner.
 Producing in Wegberg, Germany has many advantages:

 Despite all this efforts and improvements, chrome tanning, the process used also at the tannery in Wegberg is often criticised.
 However, to this day chrome tanning is the only way to produce the high-quality, water-resistant, hard-wearing and breathable leather needed to make mountain boots.
-Leather quality is key.
-To make outstanding leather, all the different production stages have to be mastered perfectly and only the highest-quality softening and fattening agents (fatliquors) and chemicals can be used.
+Leather quality is key. (–> 5 reasons for hiking boots made of leather) To make outstanding leather, all the different production stages have to be mastered perfectly and only the highest-quality softening and fattening agents (fatliquors) and chemicals can be used.
 This is the only way to ensure that chrome tanning is safe for our customers and the environment.

-Alaska, Tatra, Brenner Wide, … HANWAG uses terracare® leather in many models in its collection.
-The same as Heinen, HANWAG is committed to sustainable production and making environmentally-responsible products.
-We are confident that both manufacturers are going to continue to influence and inspire each other in the future.
-And we hope that, in the long run, this kind of innovative and sustainable approach will become the rule rather than the exception in our industry.
+Alaska, Tatra, Brenner Wide, … HANWAG uses terracare® leather in many models of the current collection.
+Like Heinen, HANWAG also attaches great importance to sustainable production and ecologically justifiable end products.
+We are sure that both manufacturers will continue to inspire each other in the future and hope that sustainability will soon no longer mean being innovative pioneers, but will be standard in our industry.